hillaryychan/COMP3231/notes/09_File-System-Internals.md

 ![store file attributes](../imgs/9-34_store-file-attr.png)

 (a) disk addresses and attributes in a directory entry (e.g. FAT)
-(b) directory in which each entry just refers to an i-node (e.g. UNIX)
+(b) directory in which each entry just refers to an inode (e.g. UNIX)

 ## Trade-off in File System Blocks